Duolei-Wang/Duolei-Wang/README.md

 ## Who Am I

 My name is WANG Duolei.
 I'm now a bachelor student at SUSTech (Southern University of Science and Technology).
-And I have got a conditional offer of CUHK(SZ), will be enrolled at 2024 Summer.
+And I have got a conditional offer from CUHK(SZ).
+I will be enrolled at 2024 Summer.

-I have general interest in the corresponding fields of Programming Language, Proof, Type Theory.
+I have general interest in the corresponding fields of Programming Language Theory, Lambda Calculi and Type Theory.
 I'm skilled with Python, C/C++ programming, and also familiar with Julia.
-And I'm now practicing the Haskell, Common Scheme.
+And I'm now practicing the Haskell, Scheme.

 Any interest please contact me with email, wangdl2020@mail.sustech.edu.cn.